4′33″: Second Tacet Edition

-There is some discrepancy between the lengths of individual movements of the premiere performance, specified in different versions of the score.
-The Woodstock printed program specifies the lengths 30″, 2′23″ and 1′40″, as does the Kremen manuscript, and presumably the original manuscript had the same indications.
-However, in the First Tacet Edition Cage writes that at the premiere the timings were 33″, 2′40″ and 1′20″.
-In the Second Tacet Edition he adds that after the premiere a copy has been made for Irwin Kremen, in which the lengths of the movements were 30″, 2′23″ and 1′40″.
-The causes of this discrepancy are not currently understood, the original manuscript being still lost.
+Of the composition itself

 4′33″ No. 2

 In 1962, Cage wrote 0′00″, which is also referred to as 4′33″ No. 2.
-The directions originally consisted of one sentence: "In a situation provided with maximum amplification, perform a disciplined action."
+The directions originally consisted of one sentence: "In a situation provided with maximum amplification, perform a disciplined action".
 At the first performance Cage had to write that sentence.

-The second performance added four new qualifications to the directions: "the performer should allow any interruptions of the action, the action should fulfill an obligation to others, the same action should not be used in more than one performance, and should not be the performance of a musical composition."
+The second performance added four new qualifications to the directions: "the performer should allow any interruptions of the action, the action should fulfill an obligation to others, the same action should not be used in more than one performance, and should not be the performance of a musical composition".